A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 5. Your healthcare needs have changed

 Maybe you’ve always been a relatively healthy person with little need to see the doctor.
-But if your health has recently taken a turn for the worse, or you’ve been diagnosed with a number of conditions that require more care and treatment, then it pays to see if there’s a better health insurance plan out there for you.
+But if your health has recently taken a turn for the worse, or you’ve been diagnosed with medical conditions that require more care and treatment, then it pays to see if there’s a better health insurance plan out there for you.
 And the same holds true if your health has improved over the past year – you may not need the same level of coverage you once did.

 Even if you’re reasonably happy with your health insurance at present, it never hurts to explore your options and see what choices are available to you.
 In most states, open enrollment runs from November 1 to January 15, although some state-run exchanges have different enrollment windows.
 The same enrollment window applies for plans sold outside the exchange, and those are an option everywhere except DC.
 But if you think that you might be eligible for subsidies — most enrollees are — you’ll definitely want to do your shopping in the exchange in your state, as that’s the only place the subsidies are available.